What is L2TP (Layer 2 Tunneling Protocol)? | How Does it Work?

 The first part of the packet structure contains the header.
 In this case, other devices notice it.
 So, it is 8 bytes long:

-Here, data waits to travel between devices.
-It keeps PPP packets safe during transmission.
+Here, data waits to move between devices.
+So, it keeps PPP packets safe while traveling.

 It’s like an extra part.
-Users rely on it for security or more routing details.
+Users rely on it for security or more routing info.

 During PPP use, it wraps user data.
 The device receiving it unpacks.